-GoPro Photographer Bio: Ryan runs HD Carolina an agency that films things to see and o in the Carolinas.
+GoPro Photographer Bio: Ryan runs HD Carolina an agency that films things to see and do in the Carolinas.
 His suggestions are based on the Hero4.

-We use the GoPro with a lot of the filming we do for our episodes about things to see and do in the Carolinas:
+We use the GoPro for a lot of the filming we do for our episodes about things to see and do in the Carolinas: